 Experience the peaceful beauty of NEPA’s Endless Mountains at this state park in Montrose.
 Over 12 miles of trails pass through Hemlock forests, along mountain streams and open meadows.

 This local favorite is just a few minutes from Downtown Wilkes-Barre.
 The Seven Tubs consists of the Main Loop and the Audubon Loop Trail, both under 2 miles and featuring waterfalls, rushing streams and winding paths.

 This 183-acre county park in Pine Grove offers miles of scenic hiking trails, lake access and an 18-hole disc golf course.
 The park also boasts a playground and picnic area.

 Tobyhanna State Park

-See the Pocono Mountains come alive in the fall at this picturesque park in Tobyhanna.
-Over 10 miles of trails vary from easy to difficult.
-Enjoy varied scenery from lakes, forests, and even swamps.
+See the Pocono Mountains come alive in the fall at this picture perfect-park in Tobyhanna.
+Over 10 miles of trails vary from easy to difficult and include lakes, forests and even swamps.